Python

 Extracting Data

-Beside direct backtesting and live trading, you are also able to extract data from our data providers through cybotrade.
+Besides direct backtesting and live trading, you are also able to extract data from our data providers through cybotrade.

 For a programmatic approach to extracting data, you are able to run a Backtest and have a global array that you insert the incoming data into.
 See below: